TrailerVote/trailervote-documentation/src/content/docs/sdk/android/1.1___integration_guide/index.md

 *Note: Special advertisement clips are handled differently - the fullscreen `WebView` is presented with the corresponding url being loaded.*

 The SDK provides the ways to set the logo image displayed at the trailer recognition screen.
-To set the logo image, add the drawable with the name `img_recognition_screen_partner_logo`.
+To set the logo image, add the drawable with the name `img_tv_recognition_screen_partner_logo`.
-You can override the default voting card background as well by adding the drawable with the name `img_recognition_screen_partner_background`.
+You can override the default voting card background as well by adding the drawable with the name `img_tv_recognition_screen_partner_background`.

 ## Enabling the TrailerVote Video Player